 No conversion fees apply to that withdrawal but you may be charged a foreign ATM fee.
 Citibank-branded ATMs allow fee-free withdraws for Citibank cards.

 You can search for Citibank ATMs and branches across the globe by using findmyciti.

-As mentioned, the commission would be included in the exchange rate, which would make up some of the difference between the rate VISA offers and the prevailing rate available on the foreign exchange market.
-According to the VISA website, they charge financial institutions between 0.15 to 1% when the global payment system is used, so the amount of commission charged could vary.
-This would then be combined with the exchange rate to give you the final rate available on the VISA website.
+As mentioned, the commission would be included in the exchange rate, which would make up some of the difference between the rate Mastercard offers and the prevailing rate available on the foreign exchange market.
+According to the Mastercard website, they charge financial institutions between 0.15 to 1% when the global payment system is used, so the amount of commission charged could vary.
+This would then be combined with the exchange rate to give you the final rate available on the Mastercard website.
 There are no fees added to a global transfer with this account.
-Your funds will be exchanged at the VISA rate applicable at the time of transfer, and as the fine print mentions, this will include a commission, so there are no additional fees added to this transfer.
-To find out the VISA exchange rate for the day please visit this page.
+Your funds will be exchanged at the Mastercard rate applicable at the time of transfer, and as the fine print mentions, this will include a commission, so there are no additional fees added to this transfer.
+To find out the Mastercard exchange rate for the day please visit this page.

 This card doesn’t charge fees for buying anything in store overseas.
 There won’t be any fees, though the exchange rates will apply.

 On the Citibank website it states that, “You’ll receive a your account number once you’ve completed the online application form.
 Check the mail within 5-7 working days for your Welcome Pack which will contain your new Debit Mastercard, ATM PIN and CitiPhone Banking Telephone PIN (TPIN).”
 You can also check the status of your application.